Uniqueness of normalized ground states for NLS models: Introduction

 {\bf The normalized ground state on $S_c$ is unique $\Leftrightarrow$ $m$ is differentiable at $c.$}

-We believe that Method 2 is completely novel and is complementary to the first method.
+We believe that Method 2 is complementary to the first method.
 The smoothness of $m(c)$ has been touched upon in \cite{Stefanov}.
-Method 2 is the first result in the literature binding, in an equivalent manner, the uniqueness of the normalized ground state on $S_c$ and the differentiability of the function m at c.
-We strongly believe that this method will open many doors in the future.
+Method 2 is the first result in the literature binding, in an equivalent manner, the uniqueness of the normalized ground state on $S_c$ and the differentiability of the function $m$ at $c$.

 Now, to prove step 2, it is sufficient to show that all the normalized ground states have Morse index $1,$ and that the solutions to \eqref{eqabs} with Morse index $1$ is unique at a fixed $\lambda$.
 On the other hand, the differentiability of $m$ almost everywhere is guaranteed by its monotonicity.